 - Learn a variety of coping skills and tools that will eliminate the need to turn to mood- or mind-altering substances.

 - Identify your relapse triggers and risks and develop a comprehensive relapse prevention plan.

 When you arrive at Coral Bay, we’ll create a personalized treatment plan with goals and objectives that can help you overcome your addiction to drugs or alcohol, as well as other problems that may be coming between you and your life’s goals.

 Coral Bay Recovery’s program offers convenient therapy groups that are designed for busy working adults and students, and take place on Monday, Wednesday and Thursday evenings beginning at 6:00 pm at our office in Lighthouse Point, Florida.
-(Note: Due to the Coronavirus Pandemic, groups are taking place online at this time.)
+(Note: Due to the Coronavirus Pandemic, we are offering both telehealth and on-site groups at this time.)
 Groups are limited in size, for a more personalized, effective therapeutic experience.

 In group therapy, clients can:

 - Increase their awareness and begin to understand how addiction impacts all facets of their lives.

 - Understand and challenge defense mechanisms, negative thought and behavior patterns, and other ways that addiction maintains itself.